-The instructions are to place a handful on top of the worms, and then to not feed them anything more for a further 2 weeks.
+The instructions are to place a handful on top of the worms, and then to not feed them anything more for a further two weeks.

-They say that more worms die from overfeeding than anything else.
+They say that more worms die more from overfeeding than anything else.

 The next step is to add several layers of soaked newspaper to the top.

 - It keeps unwanted insects like fruit flies out.

 - The worms like damp newspaper as a ceiling.

 The lid goes on and the setup is complete.